Junchao2018/Hyperspectral-Recovery/README.md

 # Hyperspectral-Recovery
-The source code is for paper "Deep learning based hyperspectral recovery from a single RGB image", and it will be uploaded when the paper is published.
+The source code is for paper "Deep learning based hyperspectral recovery from a single RGB image" (submitted to Optics Letters).